Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 * `--base-port`: Specifies the starting port.
 Each concurrent Unity environment instance will get assigned a port sequentially, starting from the `base-port`.
 Each instance will use the port `(base_port + worker_id)`, where the `worker_id` is sequential IDs given to each instance from 0 to `num_envs - 1`.
-Default is 5005.
+Default is 5005. __Note:__ When training using the Editor rather than an executable, the base port will be ignored.
 * `--slow`: Specify this option to run the Unity environment at normal, game speed.
 The `--slow` mode uses the **Time Scale** and **Target Frame Rate** specified in the Academy's **Inference Configuration**.
 By default, training